-At the end of 2009, the Tier 1 capital ratio was 7.52%, while the total capital ratio was 11.89%.
-Without applying the limitation of the 90% floor, the Tier 1 capital ratio would be 7.56%, while the Total capital ratio would be 11.96%.
+At the end of 2010, the Tier 1 capital ratio was 8.37%, while the total capital ratio was 12.95%.

 The details of capital requirements broken down by type of risk and regulatory portfolio are reported in the following tables.